varun-gangadharan/statistics-for-strava/README.md

 #}'
 FTP_VALUES='[]'
 # Optional, a link to your profile picture.
 Will be used to display in the nav bar and link to your Strava profile.
-# Leave empty to disable thid feature.
+# Leave empty to disable this feature.
 PROFILE_PICTURE_URL=''
 # Optional, full URL with ntfy topic included.
 This topic will be used to notify you when a new HTML build has run.
 # Leave empty to disable notifications.